 - Putting your phone in silent mode.

-- Having notifications for your email or instant messaging program/app shut off.
+- Having notifications for your email or an instant messaging program/app shut off.

 3. What are the 1-3 most common distractions that keep me from having quality time with the people closest to me?